-The Chair of the Committee will provide the complainant and Rossington St Michael's CE Primary School with a full explanation of their decision and the reason(s) for it, in writing, within 15 school days.
-Where appropriate, it will include details of actions Rossington St Michael's CE Primary School will take to resolve the complaint.
+The Chair of the Panel will provide the complainant and Rossington St Michael's with a full explanation of their decision and the reason(s) for it, in writing, within 15 school days.
+Where appropriate, it will include details of actions Rossington St Michael's will take to resolve the complaint.

-The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by Rossington St Michael's CE Primary School.
+The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by Rossington St Michael's.

-The panel will ensure that those findings and recommendations are sent by electronic mail or otherwise given to the complainant and, where relevant, the person complained about.
-Furthermore, they will be available for inspection on the school premises by the proprietor and the Headteacher.
+The panel will ensure that those findings and recommendations are sent by electronic mail or otherwise given to the complainant and, where relevant, the person complained about and the Headteacher.

 A written record will be kept of all complaints, and of whether they are resolved at the preliminary stage or proceed to a panel hearing, along with what actions have been taken, regardless of the decision.
+A copy of those findings and recommendations will be made available for inspection on the school premises by the Trust and the Headteacher.